bastienwirtz/homer/docs/customservices.md

   type: "<type>"
 ```

-⚠️🚧 `endpoint` & `useCredentials` new options are not yet supported by all custom services (but will be very soon).

 ## PiHole

 Using the PiHole service you can display info about your local PiHole instance right on your Homer dashboard.